bs2kbs2k/smlinux/README.md

 ## **Are there any cheats?**

 On all forks besides sm64-port, some cheats are built in and enabled automatically if launched from shortcut and available in options menu.
-On compatible sm64ex based forks additional cheats are applied with $4Y$'s CHEATER patch.
+On compatible sm64ex based forks additional cheats are applied with $4Y$'s CHEATER patch and PeachyPeaches Dynamic Option System.

 ## **How do I apply external data such as textures?**

 Texture and sound packs can be added to the appropriate resource folder after build.

-sm64pc/sm64ex:
+sm64pc/sm64ex based versions:
 Put the zipfile (or gfx or sound folder) directly into build/us_pc/res and the next time you run the game it'll use it automatically.
 The zip file must contain a "gfx" and/or "sound" folder.
 Do not move or remove base.zip, it should remain in "res" as fallback.

 sm64nx: